Subscribie/subscribie/docs/content/en/docs/Tasks/create-a-seasonal-plan.md

 date: 2022-11-16
 weight: 5
 description: >
-  A guide to creating a seasonal subscription plan that ends at a specified date.
+  Learn to create a seasonal subscription plan that ends at a specified date.
 ---

 A Sesonal Plan, which is also known as a Limited Plan, stops collecting payments after a specified date.
 To set up a seasonal plan that auto cancels, follow these steps.